Recycled Materials Association

-The Institute of Scrap Recycling Industries (ISRI) is a United States–based private, non-profit trade association representing more than 1,300 private and public for-profit companies—ranging from small, family-owned businesses to multi-national corporations—operating at more than 6,000 facilities in the United States and 40 countries worldwide.
-Its membership is made up of manufacturers and processors, brokers and industrial consumers of scrap commodities, including ferrous and nonferrous metals, paper, electronics, rubber, plastics, glass and textiles.
-ISRI's associate members include equipment and service providers to the scrap recycling industry.
-Manufacturers and sellers of equipment and services—such as shredders, balers, cranes, cargo transporters, computer systems and more—also promote the scrap recycling industry through their membership in ISRI.
+The Recycled Materials Association (ReMA) is a United States–based private, non-profit trade association representing more than 1,600 private and public for-profit companies—ranging from small, family-owned businesses to multi-national corporations—operating at more than 6,000 facilities in the United States and 40 countries worldwide.
+Its membership is made up of manufacturers and processors, brokers and industrial consumers of recyclable commodities, including ferrous and nonferrous metals, paper, electronics, rubber, plastics, glass and textiles.
+ReMA's associate members include equipment and service providers to the recycling industry.
+Manufacturers and sellers of equipment and services—such as shredders, balers, cranes, cargo transporters, computer systems and more—also promote the recycling industry through their membership in ReMA.

+ReMA changed its name from the 'Institute of Scrap Recycling Industries' to the 'Recycled Materials Association' during Summer 2024.
+This rebrand was made in an effort to "better reflect the innovations and motivations of today’s recycling industry".

-ISRI advocates for safety and responsibility in many different areas of the scrap recycling industry—metals theft, electronics recycling, occupational safety and regulatory compliance of its members.
+ReMA advocates for safety and responsibility in many different areas of the recycling industry—metals theft, electronics recycling, occupational safety and regulatory compliance of its members.
 The organization also publishes periodic research on the recycling industry.

 The trade organization operates many regional chapters, policy and networking events and an annual convention and exposition, the largest gathering of recyclers in the world each year.

-With a motto of the “Voice of the Recycling Industry,” ISRI promotes public awareness of the value and importance of recycling to the production of the world’s goods and services, along with the positive environmental benefits derived from scrap recycling.
-As part of this effort, ISRI advocates on behalf of the industry before the U.S. Congress, federal and state agencies, state governments and international bodies to help ensure the free and fair trade of scrap commodities globally.
+With a motto of the “Voice of the Recycling Industry,” ReMA promotes public awareness of the value and importance of recycling to the production of the world’s goods and services, along with the positive environmental benefits derived from recycling.
+As part of this effort, ReMA advocates on behalf of the industry before the U.S. Congress, federal and state agencies, state governments and international bodies to help ensure the free and fair trade of recyclable commodities globally.

-ISRI also educates the public about how the scrap recycling industry is uniquely positioned to meet the challenges of today’s world—a leading economic engine for the world providing real solutions that help protect and sustain the earth’s environment.

 Metals theft

-ISRI operates a free web-based alert system seeking to connect law enforcement communities and scrap yard operators in the investigation and prevention of materials theft.
+ReMA operates a free web-based alert system seeking to connect law enforcement communities and scrap yard operators in the investigation and prevention of materials theft.
 This service, Scrap Theft Alert, is online at www.scraptheftalert.com.
-Law enforcement officials can post information about stolen scrap materials, or materials that have been stolen by thieves that could be sold for scrap.
+Law enforcement officials can post information about stolen materials, or materials that have been stolen by thieves that could be sold for scrap.
 The reports are turned into alerts that are then broadcast over the Internet to all member scrap yards within a 200-mile radius.